NJ Saltwater Reg. Summary

 4. Lift or umbrella nets four feet square or less.

-6. Not more than two miniature fykes or ports for the taking of eels for bait.
+6. Not more than two miniature fykes or pots for the taking of eels for bait.

-Fish taken in this manner may not be sold or used for barter unless a commercial bait net license is in possession.
+Fish taken in this manner may not be sold or used for barter unless the angler is in possession of a commercial bait net license.

 No person shall take or attempt to take fish by any means from the Deal Lake flume, Lake Takanasse spillway or Wreck Pond spillway on any Monday, Wednesday or Friday during the months of April and May.